lcroy/AAU-IoT-Solution-AI-REDGIO/README.md

 The following code is provided for data processing:

 ### <a id="task-data-preprocessing"></a>Task data preprocessing
 This is the code that was used for processing of the data from the UR10 robot.

 ### <a id="noise-reduction"></a>Noise reduction

+This code uses a low-pass filter to remove the noise from the audio files, which is based on the audio recordings of the background noise in different instancess during the screwdriving process.

+### <a id="ML/DL-processing"></a>ML/DL processing

+The processing of data for machine and deep learning is done by the code provided in Machine Learning and Deep Learning folders.
+This included all of the processed related to the formating and labeling of the data, data normalisation and cleaning.

+## <a id="Machine/Deep-learning"></a>Machine/Deep learning
+The following code is provided for machine/deep learning:

+### <a id="preprocessing"></a>Preprocessing for ML/DL
+This is the code that was used for processing of the data from the UR10 robot.

+### <a id="noise-reduction"></a>Noise reduction